Houston Jack-Up Rig Accident Attorneys

 Jack-up rigs are known for moving locations in the same general area.
 Since jack-up rigs do technically move from one sea area to another, they are considered maritime vessels for maritime law.
 This means that many aspects of the Jones Act and various other maritime laws apply to jack-up rig workers.
 If a jack-up rig were not considered a maritime vessel, your jack-up rig employer would be difficult to sue.

 For example, you can recover maintenance and cure, injury compensation, and much more under a lawsuit filed in the Jones Act category.
 The fact that jack-up rigs are considered Jones Act vessels means you have compensation rights under American law.
-If negligence was involved, you will need the help of a seasoned maritime injury attorney to craft a strong Jones Act claim.
+If negligence was involved, you will need the help of a seasoned attorney to craft a strong Jones Act claim.

 How Arnold & Itkin Can Help: Call Our Texas Lawyers at (888) 493-1629 Today